terraoldham/TipTop/README.md

 - [X] List anything else that you can get done to improve the app functionality!
 - [X] Added images for "+" and "=" to improve look and feel
+- [X] Added stepper to calculate individual cost for groups

 ## Video Walkthrough